versionpress/versionpress/docs/content/en/02-feature-focus/02-change-tracking.md

 Most tracked changes involve database entities which are described below but some actions involve files as well.
 These are the common situations:

  - **Theme** installations, uninstallations and updates
+     - Note: theme files are often edited manually and externally, in some kind of editor, which is not (and cannot be) tracked by VersionPress automatically.
+Please see [Manual change tracking](#manual-change-tracking).
  - **Plugin** installations, uninstallations and updates
  - **WordPress core** updates
  - **Media** uploads